19 Sep Wear Sunscreen

 some of the most interesting 40 year olds I know still don’t”

 At 16, I knew what I wanted to do with my life.
 At 30, I still did.
 Today, as I approach the age of 40 at a rapid pace, I really have no idea any more.
-Well, that’s not strictly true – I know I don’t want to spend any longer doing the job I’ve done all my working life, and I know I want to be outside working among plants and mud.
+Well, that’s not strictly true.
+I know I don’t want to spend any longer doing the job I’ve done all my working life.
+I know I want to be outside working among plants and soil.
 The truth however is that beyond that, I don’t really know.

 In an ideal world, I’ve love to spend all my time at the allotment, but as nice as that would be, it doesn’t pay the bills.
 I’d like to explore plant breeding – particularly fruits and vegetables, and while there’s nothing stopping me from doing that (indeed, that will form the basis of my degree), again it’s difficult to identify a route whereby that could be a ‘career’.

 It would appear however that I’m not alone in this regard.
 Horticulture especially seems to be full of ‘mature’ students that are changing careers at around the same age as me, if not a little older.
 Most, if the forums are anything to go by, have been in the same career as myself.
 Stuck behind a computer for 20+ years and now wanting the polar opposite out of life.
 Most, again, know they want to work in the great outdoors, but have no predefined ideas beyond that.